 All a burglar needs is a standard screwdriver to open unsecured windows and doors.
 Check that your door lock conforms to the latest standards.
 Fitting additional door locking devices will make it more difficult for intruders to gain access.

 Criminals use social media to figure out when you are likely to be away.
 It's therefore not a good idea to post on Facebook or similar that you are on holiday.

 Who pays in the event of loss and damage from a burglary?

 If a thief breaks a pane of glass or picks a lock to enter the home, the event is considered to be burglary.
-This kind of damage is included in basic household insurance cover, which pays out for the stolen and damaged property at their original value.
-Jewellery and cash, however, are usually only covered up to a certain value.
+This kind of damage is included in basic household insurance cover, which pays out for the stolen and damaged property at their replacement value.
+Jewellery and cash are usually only covered up to a certain value.

 This term is used to describe thefts made under threat or through use of violence.
 These thefts are covered by basic household insurance.